 Elasticsearch should be installed and ready to use.

-If you’re running a single host server and the client connecting from the same server, then no configuration is required.
-If the clients will be connecting from remote systems, then you’ll want to allow external clients.
+No configuration is required if running a single host server and the client connects from the same server.
+However, if the clients connect remotely, you’ll want to allow external clients.

 To do that, open the elasticsearch.yml configuration file: